-Universal Mount - Ambidextrous, quick release base mounts to either a 1" (25.4mm) Weaver or MIL-STD-1913 rail.
-Adjustable lever accommodates all MIL-STD 1913 rail tolerances.
+Universal Mount - Integrated base to mount to either a 1" (25.4mm) Weaver or MIL-STD-1913 rail.

-Windage Adjustment - Adjusts the point of impact 1/2 MOA per click in a leftward and rightward direction.
+Windage Adjustment - Adjusts the point of aim approx. 1/2 MOA per click in a leftward and rightward direction when zeroing.

-Elevation Adjustment - Adjusts the point of impact 1/2 MOA per click in an upward and downward direction.
+Elevation Adjustment - Adjusts the point of aim approx. 1/2 MOA per click in an upward and downward direction when zeroing.

-On/Off, NV Mode, and Brightness Switches - Raised button control interface allows the operator to perform and adjust user settings for appropriate and preferred conditions (see page 14).
+On/Off, NV Mode, and Brightness Switches - Raised button control interface allows the operator to perform and adjust user settings for appropriate and preferred conditions (see page 13).